 Explaining the jury's thoughts behind the second third place awards, Murray said, "[Stego and Folded Wedge Townhouse] are particularly interesting because the architects took two more unremarkable houses and turned them into something very special.
 The joint third prize winner at Lauriston Road is a splendid example of creating light and open spaces using simple and well-chosen materials.”

 Arboreal Architecture’s Reuse Flat, also in Hackney, was the most sustainable winner, and the practice’s Loft Library in Walthamstow won the prize for most innovative extension.
 The Reuse Flat project focused on reuse and recycling with materials collected from the deconstruction of the existing flat reused in different ways: the bricks, concrete and wood became a gabion garden wall and the old wooden floor was used in the new wall lining.
 The project also designed with future deconstruction in mind, planning for the future reuse of many of its materials.
 For its most innovative prize, Arboreal created a striking new book storage area, converting a loft into a library and office by creating new shelving and surfaces out of spruce plywood.

 Other winners included Dominic McKenzie Architects for the best historic intervention for its Tower House project; Catriona Burns Architects won best interior for Crouch End House; Al-Jawad Pike took best use of materials for the Kings Grove project; and the joint winners of the most cost effective extension were Studio MESH’s Scissor Truss House and Knott Architects Breakout Extension.

-All the shortlisted projects will be on display at the New London Architecture Galleries in the Building Centre, Store Street, in central London until March, and the shortlisted practices will be able to take part in the NLA's design surgeries that match potential clients with emerging architects.
+All the shortlisted projects will be on display at the New London Architecture Galleries in the Building Centre, Store Street, in central London until 29 April, and many of the shortlisted practices will be taking part in the design surgeries.